This post may contain affiliate links. Please see my disclosure policy for details.

 By far the best place to catch a performance is in the cultural hub of Fort Kochi.
 It’s the perfect place to watch it as it really adds to experiencing the history of Kerala.

 I would highly recommend booking early as performances do sell out.
-Also, if you’re interested in watching other performances, the cultural centre have a wide range of shows they perform daily.
+Also, if you’re interested in watching other performances, the cultural center has a wide range of shows they perform daily.

 7. Or, try a Kathakali workshop to have a go yourself!